ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

    * IBMid (email)
    * Instance configuration information
    * Instance access information such as login credentials to VMware Cloud Director, VMware vCenter Server®, and VMware NSX® Manager.
-* For vCenter Server, the user data includes the following items:
-   * {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key)
+* Additionally for vCenter Server, the user data also includes the {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key).

 This configuration data and metadata is stored and managed by IBM.
 It is encrypted at REST and in transit.
 Additionally, sensitive data such as API key and access information are encrypted with customer–specific encryption keys.

-With vCenter Server, you can bring your own data to {{site.data.keyword.cloud_notm}} bare metal servers and {{site.data.keyword.cloud_notm}} File and Block storage that is managed by your VMware instance.
+With vCenter Server, you can bring your own data to {{site.data.keyword.cloud_notm}} bare metal servers and {{site.data.keyword.filestorage_full_notm}} and {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} that is managed by your VMware instance.
 All of this data is managed by you and not managed by IBM, and you have the option of encrypting it using various solutions.

 These solutions include the following options:
 * KMIP™ for VMware service along with {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services to enable vSAN™ or VMware vSphere® encryption for your workloads